3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

 \subsection{Interpolation of opacity and source function along the photon path}

 The Feautrier methods \citep{Feautrier1964}, which are popular amongst 1D codes \citep{Carlsson1986, Uitenbroek2001, HubenyLanz2017b}, requires big matrix inversions and storing all values of $\chi$ and $S$ along the entire photon path \citep{Fabiani2003}.
 This is incompatible with many 3D codes as they are often domain decomposed and only pass information between a limited number of neighbouring grid points.
-An exception to this is the 3D Non-LTE code \Magritte \citep{deCeuster2020}, which assumes shared-memory across the entire domain and uses a second-order Feautrier scheme.
+An exception to this is the 3D NLTE code \Magritte \citep{deCeuster2020}, which assumes shared-memory across the entire domain and uses a second-order Feautrier scheme.
 Also the 3D NLTE departure coefficient determination code \NLTED relies on a Feautrier scheme, but little detail on this is given in \cite{Steffen2015} and it is not clear whether this code is parallelised at all.
 Unfortunately, we were not able to find any information on the numerical details of the radiative transfer solver in the widely used \Cloudy code \citep{Ferland2017}.
 This might be due to the fact, that the references to older papers on the code have been linked to the online documentation of the code.
 This documentation focuses on guiding the user rather than giving insights on the technical details however.

-All codes discussed below are time-independent radiative transfer codes, used for post-processing 3D hydrodynamical simulations.
+All codes presented in table \ref{tab:interpolation_summary} are time-independent radiative transfer codes, used for post-processing 3D hydrodynamical simulations.
 They all rely on a 3-point scheme, which considers for each point $i$ exactly one upstream point $i-1$ and one downstream point $i+1$ when constructing the polynomial that approximates the interval between $i-1$ and $i$.
 This reflects the importance of minimising the amount of communication between ranks in MPI parallelised programs. \cite{Auer1994a} state that parabolic or higher order interpolation between $S_{i-1}$ and $S_i$ is important to recover the diffusion approximation in the optically thick regime.
+For this reason switches the \PhoenixD code \citep{Hauschildt2006} from linear to parabolic interpolation in $S$ in the optically thick regime.
+For these kind of adaptive schemes, \cite{HolzreuterSolanki2012} point out that changes in the source function values can result in switching interpolation techniques between iterations when one solves for the source function in NLTE.
+These ``flip-flop'' situations are non-linear and can lead to oscillations which prevent convergence.